 Platinum's commitment to diversity and inclusion is detailed in the Group's Diversity and Inclusion Policy.
 The Group's Workplace Behaviour Policy also supports an inclusive workplace environment, free from discrimination, harassment, vilification and victimisation.

-The Group's Diversity and Inclusion Policy is available on Platinum's website under the 'Corporate Governance' tab at www.platinum.com.au/About-Platinum/PTM-Shareholders
+The Group's Diversity and Inclusion Policy is available on Platinum's website under the 'Board & Governance' tab at www.platinum.com.au/ptm-shareholder

 Platinum's Diversity and Inclusion Committee